-In today’s world we are too quick to generalize, whether it is how we view people or situations and not appreciate the uniqueness or the detail that is all around us.
-It is much easier to interpret things as we believe them to be than to analyze and understand them as they truly are.
+In today’s cynical world we are so quick to generalize, whether it is how we view people or situations and not appreciate the uniqueness or the detail that is all around us.
+It is much easier to interpret things as we believe them to be rather than take the time to analyze and understand them as they truly are.

 When viewed from a distance, I want my paintings to intrigue the audience and draw them in.
 Up close, I want the viewer to be absorbed by the loose, yet defined, organic appearance of the paint and color on the canvas.

-Within my pieces, it is the medium, its application and color that should elicit the viewers response and as important as the subject matter can be, it is merely a vehicle to connect with the audience and only a small part of what I wish them to take away.
+It is the medium, its application and color that should elicit the viewers emotional response and as important as the subject matter might seem, it is merely a vehicle to connect with the audience and only a small part of what I wish them to experience.

 Remain open minded.
 Don’t see things as you believe them to be.
 Look past the obvious and see something more.